AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 ```
 sudo make install
 ```
-5) This an extra but mandatory step, cmake 3.25 will be by default the one the os uses.
+5) This an extra but mandatory step if cmake shows you an error of "ROOT", cmake 3.25 will be by default the one the os uses.
 So we will need to change it for the new compiled version:

+- Update:
-- Update: Just check if "cmake --version" says 3.28 out of all directories.
+- Just check if "cmake --version" says 3.28 out of all directories.
 If it says 3.28, then skip this step (5).

 ```
 # Optional, check your version:
 cmake --version